vashu121/gmailReply/readme.md

 - Run the application:-
 - Follow the instructions in the terminal to authorize the application with your Gmail account.
 - Once authorized, the application will start responding to unread messages with the vacation response.

-## Customization

-- Modify the vacation response message in the `generateVacationResponse` function in `index.js`.
-- Adjust any other configurations as needed to suit your requirements.

 ## Notes

 - Ensure that you have appropriate permissions to access the Gmail account from which you want to fetch and reply to messages.